Project

 • What happens if I just have the ping command output the original fields back?

-#2 Updated by Luke Murphey over 5 years ago
+#2 Updated by Luke Murphey almost 6 years ago

 Simple script to test output of command: